-At the PMO Conference in London (June 2018), Jack Duggal spoke from the stage about the challenges facing PMOs today.
+At the PMO Conference in London (June 2018), Jack Duggal spoke from the stage about the challenges facing PMOs today…the paradox of the PMO.
 In a world where so many businesses are facing disruption in their markets, PMOs are not equipped to deal with the complexities and unpredictability of projects.

 Duggal, author of The DNA of Strategy Execution: Next Generation Project Management and PMO, talked about the paradox of the PMO.

 Executives want structure, but also Agile.
 They want complex portfolios, but simple reporting.
 They want innovation, and yet they micro-manage teams.
-Today, PMO managers find themselves faced with this paradox.
+Today, PMO managers find themselves faced with this paradox of the PMO.
 How can they deliver what’s required in a way that does all of that?